Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Teachers

-• report incidents of suspected academic misconduct to the EA coordinator
+• Report suspected academic misconduct incidents to the EA coordinator

 Students

-• read and comply with the directions and information provided by the school and the QCAA
+• Read and comply with the directions and information the school and the QCAA provide

 10.5.2 Preparing for an external assessment session